 If you’re reading or hearing this for the first time, I understand that you could be shocked.
 Be thinking Sam’s lost it, or worse yet, is blaspheming.
 I hope that’s not the case.
-I forewarned you that to make progress you’d need a clear and open mind.
-This means a careful study of the Bible.
-This is supplemented by a powerful additional aid, being able to get a glimpse of what the Biblical Hebrew–not English or whatever your native language is–really says.
+I forewarned you that to make progress; you’ll need a clear and open mind.
+Coupled with a careful study of the Bible supplemented by a powerful additional aid, being able to get a glimpse of what the Biblical Hebrew–not English or whatever your native language is–really says.

 For the entirety of Genesis chapter 2, and in particular, for Yahweh Elohim allow me to insist on your openness of mind.
 I’ll say this upfront.
 Without openness of mind today you’re out of here.
-Obviously, I want you to stay with me, give it a chance to seep in.
+I want you to stay with me, give it a chance to seep in.
 Allow it to filter through your mind.
 Last week you got a new piece of the puzzle.
-This week you’ll get another piece about Yahweh Elohim and over the next few weeks, you’re going to get even more new pieces.
-Pieces that even Bible readers and students are simply not aware of.
-It’s normal that if I threw a few pieces of a car at your feet you’d wonder, what’s all this about.
+This week you’ll get another piece about Yahweh Elohim, and over the next few weeks, you’re going to get even more new pieces.
+Pieces of which even Bible readers and students are simply unaware.
+It’s normal that if I threw a few pieces of a car at your feet, you’d wonder, what’s g.
 If I begin to explain how they fit together, it’ll start to make sense.
 That’s the kind of outlook I request.
 Please.

 H433. אֱלוֹהַּ ʼĕlôwahh el-o’-ah; rarely (shortened) אֱלֹהַּ; probably prolonged (emphatic) from H410 (אֵל); a deity or the Deity: KJV – God, god.
 See H430 (אֱלֹהִים).